Non-Hermitian Structure and Exceptional Points in Yang-Mills Theory from Analytic Continuation of Nc: Symmetrizing Dilatation

 As a concrete example, for the length-4 dimension-8 operator sector in Eq.\,(\ref{eq:newbaselen4}), one can obtain one-loop $\mathbb{H}$ from Eq.\,(\ref{eq:Galpha}) and Eq.\,(\ref{eq:oldDila1}):

 where $n=N_c$, and the factors $a$, $b$, $c$, $u$ are defined in Eq.\,(\ref{eq:notation1}), with $v=11 N_c^2+39 N_c+22$.

 For $N_c>3$, the Gram matrix $G^{(0)}$ is positive definite, consequently, $\mathbb{H}^{(1)}$ is real and symmetric (Hermitian), guaranteeing a real spectrum.
-The eigenvectors corresponding to distinct eigenvalues are orthogonal ($v_i^\dag v_j=0$), consistent with the behavior shown in Figure~\ref{fig:angle}.
+The eigenvectors corresponding to distinct eigenvalues are orthogonal ($v_i^\dag v_j=0$).
 For $N_c<3$, the indefinite signature of $G^{(0)}$ introduces imaginary factors into $M$, making $\mathbb{H}^{(1)}$ complex symmetric (anti-Hermitian).
-This leads to the non-orthogonality of eigenvectors observed in Figure~\ref{fig:angle}.
+This leads to the non-orthogonality of eigenvectors.
 However, the non-Hermitianity is not sufficient to generate complex eigenvalues.
-As seen in Figure~\ref{fig:d8L4sec1}, there exists an interval $(N_c^{\rm ep},3)$, where the spectrum remains strictly real despite the non-Hermiticity of the Hamiltonian.
+As seen in Figure~\ref{fig:d8L4sec}, there exists an interval $(N_c^{\rm ep},3)$, where the spectrum remains strictly real despite the non-Hermiticity of the Hamiltonian.